 Biographical Info:

 I was born in New City, NY, a suburb located approximately 35 minutes northwest of New York City.
 I attended the State University of New York at Geneseo, and received a B.S. in biology with a minor in chemistry.
 After Geneseo, I received a Master’s in Marine and Atmospheric Science ( I know nothing about the atmosphere) from Stony Brook University’s Marine Science Research Center (since re-named SoMAS).
 I studied marine viral ecology under Dr. Gordon Taylor.
 I conducted my PhD at the University of Connecticut’s Department of Marine Sciences under Dr. Hans Dam at the Avery Point campus.
 In 2014 I became faculty in Ecology and Evolutionary Biology, also at Avery Point.
 I am the only full-time faculty of any biology department at Avery Point.
 Department meetings are awesome!
 My favorite hobbies are cooking and gardening.
 While I am a New York (Italian) native, I have fallen in love with New England.
 I live in Stonington, CT on a small farm with my wife, two kids, two dogs, two donkeys, two goats, too many chickens, and pond filled with frogs, salamanders, leeches, and some invasive goldfish.
+Check out below for some pictures of our life.

 Why Oceanography?

 I have always loved the ocean.
 I spent countless hours snorkeling and exploring different beaches with my mother and grandfather.
 But, it wasn’t until I spent a summer on a remote Maine (Shoals Marine Lab) island studying the field biology of the rocky intertidal zone that I realized I wanted to dedicate my career to the ocean.
-It was influential mentors at Geneseo, Dr.s Sid Bosch and Gregg Hartvigsen, that highlighted the power of teaching and mentoring.
+It was influential mentors at Geneseo, Dr.s Sid Bosch and Greg Hartvigsen, that highlighted the power of teaching and mentoring.
 They showed me that I wanted nothing more than to teach science at the college level.
 At UConn, Dr. Hans Dam continues to help me hone my critical thinking, research, and mentoring skills.